solaimanhridoy/LearnPostgreSQl/README.md

 #### Adding Primary Key

-In previous topic we dropped the CONSTRAINT from the `person` table and there is no PRIMARY KEY on the table `person`.
+In the previous topic, we dropped the CONSTRAINT from the `person` table and there is no PRIMARY KEY on the table `person`.

 Now let's add PRIMARY KEY to that table by typing: